 Make a gift to the Cornell Annual Fund for Plantations now!

 Cornell Plantations offers two options for donors who wish to mark a special occasion, or establish a permanent memorial or tribute for a family member, friend, or colleague.

-Tribute benches are made of teak or stone, and are placed at strategic sites selected by our staff.
+Tribute benches are made of wood or stone, and are placed at strategic sites selected by our staff.
 Donors may provide their own wording for the plaque that is installed on the bench.
-Plantations will maintain the bench in perpetuity, ensuring that it will always be in place for future generations to enjoy.
 The minimum gift for a tribute bench is $25,000, and opportunities are currently available in the Mundy Wildflower Garden.